lukegehron/NLP-to-3DBuildings/README.md

 # 🦖 NLP-to-3DBuildings

-A collaborative 3D parametric modeling playground built for [AEC Tech 2024](https://www.aectech.us/nyc-workshops-in-person).
-Think Figma, but for BIM.
+An expansion of a 3D parametric modeling playground created for [AEC Tech 2024], focused on generating BIM models from natural language.
+Imagine combining Figma with large language models (LLMs), but specifically designed for Building Information Modeling (BIM).

 ## ✨ Features